isathar/Blender_UDK_FBX-Exporter/README.md

 (TBD: support for other normals addons)

+-- calculates + exports tangents and binormals.

+(The default exporter skipped these entirely)

+-- supports custom normals for UDK skeletal meshes

 -- removed XNA-specific options from menu

 -- uses the root bone as root instead of creating its own